zhen1asemen1uk/zhen1asemen1uk/README.md

 ### Welcome to my page!

-### I'm Yevhen, Fullstack developer from Ukraine 🇺🇦, currently living in Kyiv.
+I'm Yevhen, a Fullstack developer from Ukraine 🇺🇦, currently living in Kyiv.

 ### Short about me 🤷🏼‍♂️